-Neonatal nurses are professionals that provide care for infants that are born premature.
-They specialise in treating infants born with health problems such as infections, birth defects, or heart deformities.
-They usually work with infants but can also work with children into their toddlerhood.
+Neonatal nurses are nurse practitioner professionals who provide care for infants that are born prematurely.
+They specialize in acute care for babies and premature infants born with health problems such as infections, birth defects, or heart deformities.
+They usually work with infants but can also work with young children.
 They are trained to deal with infants and in taking care of them while also knowing procedures such as blood drawing, intravenous infusions, and administering oxygen.

 The Career of Neonatal Nurses

 Neonatal nurses have numerous different tasks from changing diapers to medication administration.
 They work in the Neonatal Intensive Care Unit (NICU).
-Each nurse usually can monitor up to 4 infants at a time.
-Working with the infant until they are discharged, if they need home care then they are authorised to provide that also.
-Neonatal nurses can get additional certification to allow them to work with the surgical team or even provide assistance during delivery situations with high-risk.
+Neonatal care usually involves monitoring up to four infants at a time in intensive care.
+They work with the infant in the intensive care unit until they are discharged; however, if they need home care then they are authorized to provide that also.
+As well as gaining clinical experience in nursing, neonatal nurses can obtain additional certification to allow them to work with surgical teams or even provide assistance during delivery situations that are at high risk.

 Becoming a Neonatal Nurse

-In order to become a neonatal nurse, an individual must first become a registered nurse.
-You have the following different paths to becoming a RN:
+In order to become a neonatal nurse and take care of sick babies who may be critically ill, students must first become a registered nurse and work toward a degree and other certification.
+You have the following continuing education to becoming a RN:

 Once you complete the education, you will need to become licensed by sitting and passing the National Council Licensure Exam for Registered Nurses (NCLEX-RN).